 Since there are very few ingredients, try to use tomatoes that are super fresh and bright red.
 A bright red tomato is the best way to be sure it’s perfectly ripe.
 It should have a good weight to it and it should smell like a tomato.
 Cherry tomatoes can be found in red, orange, and even pink and black.
 (Not really black in colour, more burgundy, but they’re called black cherry tomatoes.)
 Oftentimes, I see pint containers of small heirloom tomatoes – yellow, red, orange, green – heirloom tomatoes would be gorgeous!

 Any pasta will do well in this recipe.
-But, for maximum flavour, you want to use a pasta that will hold on to that delicious sauce.
-Pastas like spaghetti, linguine, parppardelle, etc., are all great pasta options.
+But, for maximum flavour, you want to use pasta that will hold on to that delicious sauce.
+Kinds of pasta like spaghetti, linguine, pappardelle, etc., are all great pasta options.
 But, they have one thing in common.
-The surfaces of those pastas are flat.
+The surfaces of those kinds of pasta are flat.
 A flat pasta means that the sauce can run off more easily.
-You want to use a pasta that the sauce will stick too.
+You want to use pasta that the sauce will stick to.

 I’m using orecchiette, because they are cup-shaped, so they literally scoop up that sauce!
 Did you know that orecchiette translates to “little ears” in Italian?
 I still remember the first time I heard that.
 It almost made me not want to try the pasta!
 But, I did and I loved it.
 It’s a great pasta to use if you tend to overcook pasta, because the center of the orecchiette is thicker and takes a bit longer to cook.